DAVIDE ALONZO

 Abstract

-This paper examines the effects of geographic heterogeneity in occupational returns on marriage market outcomes and the impact of family formation on the geographic allocation of labor.
-We document that geographically mismatched workers -- those living in a location that pays relatively lower wages to their occupation -- are less likely to marry and more likely to divorce.
-We develop and estimate a model of migration and family formation.
-We assess individual and aggregate implications of joint marriage and location choices through counterfactual experiments.
-We find that, in aggregate, the marriage-market amenity enhances productivity by attracting workers to high-return locations.
+This paper examines the effects of geographic heterogeneity in labor market returns on marriage market outcomes, and the impact of family ties on the geographic distribution of labor.
+I document that workers in cities that pay relatively lower wages to their occupation (i.e., workers who have higher potential pecuniary returns from migration) are less likely to marry and more likely to divorce.
+Through the lenses of a dynamic structural model, I assess the micro and macro implications of the interplay between marriage and migration.
+I find that, overall, the marriage market increases the concentration of workers in more productive locations.

 joint with Giovanni Gallipoli